 This is a checklist of offences for which a company may be debarred from tendering for public contracts under the Public Contracts Regulations 2015.

-This Note sets out the general process by which an economic operator can challenge a decision of a contracting authority under the Public Contract Regulations 2015 and highlights some of the possible routes available to companies seeking to oppose debarment.
+This Practice Note sets out the general process by which an economic operator can challenge a decision of a contracting authority under the Public Contract Regulations 2015 and highlights some of the possible routes available to companies seeking to oppose debarment.

 If you expected to see yourself on this page, click here.